 The synthesis of levobupivacaine requires the use of enantiomerically pure L-lysine.
-A common method to confirm the enantiomeric purity of aminoacids is their transformation into amides using Mosher's acid (see the structure of the (S) isomer below).
+A common method to confirm the enantiomeric purity of amino acids is by their transformation into amides using Mosher's acid (see the structure of the (S) isomer below).

 11. Draw the structure of the amide formed when the α -amino group of L-lysine is derivatized with (S)-Mosher's acid.
-Clearly show the stereochemistry of each chiral center.
+Clearly show the stereochemistry of each chiral centre.

-- 12. How many products will be formed from racemic lysine and (S)-Mosher's acid (consider that only the α -amino group of lysine is derivatized)?
+12. How many products will be formed from racemic lysine and (S)-Mosher's acid, given that only the α -amino group of lysine is derivatized?

-- \Box Two diastereoisomers.

-- \Box Four diastereoisomers.
+□ Two diastereomers. □ Four diastereomers.

 - \Box A racemic mixture of two enantiomers.

-- \Box Four compounds: two enantiomers and two diastereoisomers.
+- □ Four compounds: two enantiomers and two diastereomers.

 - 13. Choose the method(s) which can be used to quantitatively determine the enantiomeric purity of lysine after its derivatization with (S)-Mosher's acid:

 - \Box NMR spectroscopy.

-- \Box Liquid chromatography.
+- □ Liquid chromatography.

-- \Box Mass spectrometry.
+- □ Mass spectrometry.

 - \Box UV-vis spectroscopy.